For current Young Investigators and Installation Grantees

 - Are 40 years old or younger on 1 January in the year of application, unless exceptional circumstances have significantly delayed career progression.

-- Are able to attend an interview in October 2014 in Heidelberg.
+- Are able to attend the interviews in Heidelberg in October 2016 (dates tbc).

 - We accept 'last author' research papers that are in submission by the deadline (1 April each year).
 Last author reviews are not accepted.

 - For female candidates with children, both the limit of four-years since independence and the age limit of 40 is automatically extended by one year per child.

 - Illness, parental leave and extended military service are considered as exceptional circumstances on a case-by-case basis.
 Special provision may also be made for clinical scientists.
 If you feel your circumstances warrant an extension of the eligibility periods, please contact the EMBO office for advice before applying.

 - When defining independence we take into account whether the scientist writes grants in their own name; reports directly to funding agencies; is able to submit manuscripts as a last author and can be responsible for supervising their own graduate students and/or post docs.

 Application to the EMBO Young Investigator Programme is via a two-stage application process.
 Please check the eligibility criteria before applying.

 The pre-application deadline for the 2016 call is 1 April 14:00 CEST.
 The details for the 2016 application process (including updated application forms) will be available early in 2016.

 Deadline for pre-application